jk-fisher/the_viney_agency/_pages/about.md

 ---
 title: About
 image: images/about_page.jpg
-about_summary: A passionate and established literary agency, representing a diverse range of award-winning and bestselling authors.
+summary: A passionate and established literary agency, representing a diverse range of award-winning and bestselling authors.
 We are committed to launching debut authors and developing our clients’ long-term writing career across all media.